-If you’re launching a new business (as many people are right now) budgets are tight and costs need to be kept low.
-You look at the basic requirements a business needs and invest in the must-haves, the nice to haves are agonised over and probably end up on a list of planned purchases that can be worked through as the money comes in from your very first clients.
-New business owners come to us regularly to create logos and business cards of course, and in those conversations, we find that there’s a 50-50 split between the next question being either ‘Do you do websites?’
+If you’re launching a new business, budgets are tight, and costs need to be kept low.
+You look at the basic requirements a business needs and invest in the must-haves; the nice-to-haves are agonised over and probably end up on a list of planned purchases that can be worked through as the money comes in from your very first clients.
+New business owners come to us regularly to create logos and business cards, of course, and in those conversations, we find that there’s a 50-50 split between the next question being either ‘Do you do websites?’
 Or ‘Do I really need a website?’.

 The answer is, from my perspective, a simple yes!

 Why does a new business need a website?

 - Your website can be your online brochure or shopfront.